DANCE AND MUSIC

 There is one exception: if you dance in the “picture zone” during designated hours at the Saturday party, our photographer can take pictures of you.
 We will share them with all participants for their private collection, and after checking with the other people in the shot, you can put them on social media.

-• What about food and drinks?
+What about food and drinks?

-We encourage everyone to bring their water bottle with them (particularly to the workshops).
+Besides this, we encourage everyone to bring their water bottle with them (particularly to the workshops).
 Drinks are available for sale at the Friday, Saturday and Sunday party venues.

 Around most of our venues there are plenty of options for buying food/dinner and fueling yourself for dancing.